adrianomiranda14/bmat_tt/readme.md

 1. Run the Flask server
 `flask run`

-this will stay running in a terminal, so open a new terminal
+    This will stay running in a terminal, so open a new terminal

 2. run `schedule_file.py` and input the file you want to send for processing from the raw files directory.
 You will receive a filename for the aggregated data.